The arts have long been recognized by educators for their power to connect people, heal communities, and raise awareness of public health issues.

 Two artist-educators use roleplay to explore these ideas with students.
 After completing the workshop, students will be able to put words to a problem as well as their feelings about it, and use the steps in a role-playing exercise.

-Over the course of a week, elementary-school students will have fun while learning how to make healthy choices.
-Key areas include:
+Over the course of a week, elementary school students have fun helping teaching artists and a puppet from outer space learn how to make healthy choices.